serde-rs/serde-rs.github.io/src/troubleshooting.md

-It may help to increase the stack size available to the build script, especially if the failure is platform-dependent (the build works on Linux and Windows but not OS X).
-Try using a 16 MB stack by setting the following environment variable before invoking `cargo build`:
+It may help to increase the stack size available to the build script, especially if the failure is platform-dependent (the build works on Linux and Windows but not macOS).
+Serde codegen uses a 16 MB stack by default but it is configurable by the `RUST_MIN_STACK` environment variable.
+A larger value may be necessary.

 ```
-RUST_MIN_STACK=16777216
+RUST_MIN_STACK=33554432
 ```